 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

-Non-Internship Sequence Option A: Intended for experienced firefighters who wish to earn a college degree.
+Non-Internship Option A: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree.

-Internship Sequence Option B: Aimed at college students with no firefighting experience.
-This option includes classroom instruction, firefighting training at a special training facility, and an internship experience with a fire department.
+Internship Sequence Option B: Aimed at college students with no previous firefighting experience.
+This option prepares students for an entry level position on a fire department; instruction includes classroom lecture, practical firefighter training, and an internship with an area fire department.

-Graduates have secured positions in fire protection and prevention, firefighting, dispatch/communications, fire equipment manufacturing and sales, and volunteer fire protection.
-With additional training, graduates can enter the specialties of fire inspection and insurance investigation.
-Since job opportunities can be competitive, students should have the flexibility to relocate if necessary.
+Graduates have secured positions in; firefighting, fire protection and prevention, fire service instruction, dispatch/communications, fire equipment and manufacturing sales, emergency medical services, and volunteer fire protection.
+With additional training, graduates may enter into a variety of fire service specialty fields such as fire inspection and fire investigation.

 All students, regardless of whether they are going to follow Sequence A or Sequence B must meet these core course requirements for the degree.

 Also includes 12 credit hours of Fire Science electives.